QuantumKitHub/MatrixAlgebraKit.jl/docs/src/user_interface/decompositions.md

 ### Disabling Gauge Fixing

 Gauge fixing is enabled by default for all eigenvalue and singular value decompositions.
-If you prefer to obtain the raw results from the underlying LAPACK routines without gauge fixing, you can disable it using the `gaugefix` keyword argument:
+If you prefer to obtain the raw results from the underlying computational routines without gauge fixing, you can disable it using the `gaugefix` keyword argument:

 ```julia
 # With gauge fixing (default)